 Unfortunately, successful list building is time consuming and can often feel overwhelming.
 This activity naturally falls to the bottom of a busy business owner’s to-do list.
 Yet, it’s one of the most reliable predictors of revenue growth, because customers are the lifeblood of any business.

 Instead of sharing “yet another list of lead generation tips”, I’d like to share some of the habits that successful list builders use to keep growing their audiences year after year.

 Table of Contents

 Habit #1: Start With A Clear List Building Goal

-You know list building is important, but let's really zero in on exactly who you want to be joining your mailing list: potential customers.
+You know list building is important, but let’s really zero in on the people you want to be joining your mailing list: potential customers.